 5. Ask yourself “Do I really need that?”

 A good friend of mine shared with me a saying that I try to keep at the forefront of my mind, “Experiences are greater than things.”
 I know this SOUNDS good, but for me, someone who LOVES things, this was a tough idea to incorporate into my spending habits.
 But then I realized that buying my 100th maxi dress won’t get me to Santorini but the money I would’ve spent on that dress will get me a little closer.
 So before I make any purchase I ask myself “Sanura, do you REALLY need that?” and ten times out of ten the answer is no. There’s nothing wrong with treating yourself every now and then, but you have to decide if a new outfit, handbag or pair of shoes are worth more than the experience of traveling somewhere foreign and new and the experiences you’ll have there.
 If you answer correctly, you’ll probably find that your best bet is to save that money.
+However if you think you’ll end up spending that money, you might be better off using that money for something that could equal greater returns… Like more money?
+You could opt to put a little money on the side to use for the likes of etf investing or something similar, giving you the chance to increase your travel funds.

 I know there’s more I can do to save money for traveling and I could probably be a bit more aggressive but these are some tips that work best for me right now.
 Just like I had to figure out what works best for me, you’ll have to do the same for yourself since everyone’s financial situation is different.
 For example, if you live with your parents or don’t own a car you can probably save more aggressively than someone who has to budget for these expenses.
 But one thing I want to leave you with is to do what’s comfortable for you.
 Saving money is tough enough so you don’t want to put additional strain and pressure on yourself.
 If setting aside $100 every pay period is too much of a sacrifice, then start with $50 or even $25.
 Getting into the rhythm of saving is just as important as the amount itself.